On the residual and profinite closures of commensurated subgroups: Applications to polycyclic groups

 For brevity, we write $\mathfrak M$ for the class of virtually soluble minimax groups.
 The following important generalization of Robinson's work on soluble groups of finite rank is crucial to our arguments below.

-\begin{prop}[P.~H.~Kropholler, \cite{Kropholler84}] Every finitely generated soluble group not belonging to $\mathfrak M$ has a section isomorphic, for some prime $p$, to a lamplighter group $C_p\wr\mathbf Z$. \end{prop}
+\begin{theorem}[P.~H.~Kropholler, \cite{Kropholler84}] Every finitely generated soluble group not belonging to $\mathfrak M$ has a section isomorphic, for some prime $p$, to a lamplighter group $C_p\wr\mathbf Z$. \end{theorem}

 The \textbf{Hirsch length} $h(G)$ of an $\mathfrak M$-group $G$ is defined to be the number of infinite cyclic factors in a cyclic--finite--quasicyclic series witnessing the definition above.
-The $\mathfrak M$-groups of Hirsch length $0$ make up the class of \textbf{\v{C}ernikov groups}: note that these clearly satisfy the minimal condition on subgroups (by a straightforward induction on the length of a quasicyclic--finite series) and they are all abelian-by-finite by \v{C}ernikov's theorem \cite[1.4.1]{LennoxRobinson}.
-More precisely, \v{C}ernikov's theorem states that every \v{C}ernikov group has a characteristic subgroup of finite index that is a product of finitely many quasicyclic groups.
+The $\mathfrak M$-groups of Hirsch length $0$ satisfy the minimal condition on subgroups as can be seen by a straightforward induction on the length of a quasicyclic--finite series.
+In fact these Hirsch length $0$ $\mathfrak M$-groups are precisely the \textbf{\v{C}ernikov groups}, each being virtually a direct product of finitely many quasicyclic groups by \v{C}ernikov's theorem \cite[1.4.1]{LennoxRobinson}.

 It should be noted that the Hirsch length can be defined for any soluble group $G$ by the formula $h(G):=\sum_{j\ge0}\dim_\Qb G^{(j)}/G^{(j+1)}\otimes\Qb$, and more generally for virtually soluble groups by taking the constant value this formula gives on any subgroup of finite index.
 For this reason the Hirsch length is sometimes known as the \textbf{torsion-free rank}.